How Long Does An N95 Mask Last?Bielcor

 If you must, there are three things that might get you an extra use out of a mask.

 Some hospital systems and facilities have been trialing ultraviolet light for sanitizing masks.
-However, due to the precision required in this decontamination method it is not recommended to be tried at home.
+However, due to the precision required in this decontamination method, it is not recommended to be tried at home.

 The virus cannot live on surfaces forever.
 While medical experts and scientists are still very divided on exactly how long that is, time can help.

 Only if your mask was not contaminated or dirtied in any way, you may try rotating masks.
 Meaning setting aside your used mask in a sterile environment for long enough for the virus particles to die.
 Then wearing it again.
-The longer you can leave them before using again the better.
+The longer you can leave them before using them again the better.

 Hydrogen peroxide vaporization has reportedly been allowed for hospitals by the FDA.
 However, again, this is definitely not something anyone should attempt at home.

 To be safe, maintain a supply of fresh, new masks at all times.

 Get the best protection from viruses, diseases, dust, molds, and pollution with Bielcor N95 and N99 masks!